AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-4/README.md

 ## For Controller-1

 ### Set `INTERNAL_IP`
-If you already know the internal IP of the instance, you can set it like this:
+Set the INTERNAL_IP with the private IP of controller-1.

 ```bash
 INTERNAL_IP="10.0.1.11"